TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/GerritBasics.rst

 TYPO3's Gerrit interface is located at https://review.typo3.org.

-Gerrit handles the review process and is a gatekeeper in front of the official TYPO3 Git repository on git.typo3.org.
-Pushing to git.typo3.org repository is not allowed for anybody, instead every change has to pass a review process in Gerrit, which later pushes the change to the repository.
+Gerrit handles the review process and is a gatekeeper in front of the official TYPO3 Git repository on github.com/typo3/typo3.
+Directly pushing to the GitHub repository is not allowed.
+Instead every change has to pass a review process in Gerrit, which later pushes the change to the GitHub repository.